Lithuania–Poland border: History

 In medieval times, the Kingdom of Poland and the Grand Duchy of Lithuania had a vast and often changing border.
 From the Union of Lublin (1569) to the Partitions of Poland, there was no Polish-Lithuanian border, as both countries were a part of a single federated entity, the Polish–Lithuanian Commonwealth.
 During the partitions of Poland era, there were borders between the Congress Poland (Augustów Voivodeship) and territory seized by the Russian Empire (Kovno Governorate and Vilna Governorate).
 A different border existed between the Second Polish Republic and Lithuania in the period of 1918–1939.
 Following the Polish–Lithuanian War, from 1922 onward it was stable and had a length of 521 km.
 Suwałki Agreement (1920) established the demarcation line through the Suwałki Region and for the most part it remains the border between Poland and Lithuania in modern times.
-The current border was established in the aftermath of World War II and it remained identical during the Soviet occupation of the Baltic states as well as after the restoration of the independence of Lithuania on 11 March 1990.
-On 5 March 1996, two countries signed a treaty on the common border, confirming its status and demarcation, as well as agreeing on the technical cooperation.
+The current border was established in the aftermath of World War II.